BlackCatCode22/python-program-three-gilbertnegrillo/README.md

 Advanced: Implement error handling to handle invalid user input.

-Advanced: Use Python file i/o to output your list of contcts to a text file on your local machine.
+Advanced: Use Python file i/o to output your list of contacts to a text file on your local machine.

 Submission: